 d.
 Use a minimum of eleven scholarly research sources (two books and the remaining scholarly peer-reviewed journal articles).

 First century sage, Jesus the Nazarene, is remembered to have revealed: “And you shall know the truth and the truth will make you free.”
 (Jn 8:32) The influence of this statement and resultant philosophies, theologies, governments, and policies cannot be understated, especially in the “Christianized” regions of the world.
 From that day forward, truth and freedom have been joined inseparably to the extent that the converse of the statement, a lack of truth leads to tyranny, is readily combatted by truth-seekers within the 21st Century Global Technopolis which steers militantly towards dehumanization.
-Truth must be architected in effective ways to ensure freedom for present and future communities.
+Truth must be architected effectively to ensure freedom for present and future communities.

 If truth acquired results in freedom, or truth obscured results in its loss, the question is begged: How does one access truth?
-Specifically, how can one know and discern truth amid a 24/7 barrage of dissident media platforms, siloed information organizations, smear campaigns, and multi-billion-dollar agenda schemes ruthlessly intent on veiling certain facts in favor of promoting others to achieve a desired “progressive” outcome?
+ASpecifically, how can one know and discern truth amid a 24/7 barrage of dissident media platforms, siloed information organizations, smear campaigns, and multi-billion-dollar agenda schemes ruthlessly intent on veiling certain facts in favor of promoting others to achieve a desired “progressive” outcome?

 The problem is lies.
 Lies, small and large, that inculcate tyranny within society.
 Ron Dreher has written two book-form social critiques upon the radical adoption of ideologies, born from falsehood, that masquerade as progressive solutions to the society’s ills.
-By his estimation, these ideologies are lies, clearly illustrated in the days-gone-by of communism, leaving much to learn from the voices that previously resisted.
+By his estimation, these ideologies are lies, clearly illustrated in the days-gone-by of communism, leaving much to learn from the previously resisted voices.
 Dreher stands upon the shoulders of Aleksandr Solzhenitsyn, a free Soviet mouthpiece for the lies which overthrew his people.
 Solzhenitsyn identifies the culprit:

 A progressive—and profoundly anti-Christian militancy—is steadily overtaking society; This spiritual power takes material form in government and private institutions, in corporations, in academia and media, and in the changing practices of everyday life.
 It is empowered by unprecedented technological capabilities to surveil private life.
 There is virtually nowhere to hide.
 (Solzhenitsyn, 1974)